TejSethi/utm-communal-table/README.md

 ## Usage
 After opening the website, users can create an account or login to their existing account.
 We have two different work flows.
 One for donating food, and the other one for claiming food.

 For food donor workflow, this consists of:
 - Signup and login
 - Enter food posting details and submit the food
 - Collect points when users claim donated food
-- Redeem points for coffee
+- Redeem points for coffee'

 For food receiver workflow, this consists of:
 - Signup and login
 - Explore available food on food board